-Wind and solar energy were just beginning to take off ten years ago; today, they are everyday parts of America’s energy landscape.
+Wind and solar energy were just beginning to take off 10 years ago; today, they are everyday parts of America’s energy landscape.
 America produces almost four times as much renewable electricity from the sun and wind as it did in 2010.
-Today, wind, solar and geothermal power provide nearly 10% of our nation’s electricity.
+Today, wind, solar and geothermal power provide more than 10 percent of our nation’s electricity.

 That’s not all.
 Just a decade ago, energy-saving LED light bulbs cost $40 apiece; today, they cost a couple dollars at the hardware store.
 Just a few years ago, electric vehicles seemed a far-off solution to decarbonize our transportation system; now, they have broken through to the mass market.